AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 npx @adobe/create-ccweb-add-on hello-world
 ```

-The above may prove useful when updated version of the CLI are released.
-If you want to read each individual CLI command manual pages, run them via `npx` with the `--help` flag, for example:
+The above may prove useful when updated versions of the CLI are released.
+If you want to read each individual CLI command manual page, run them via `npx` with the `--help` flag, for example:

 ```bash
 npx @adobe/ccweb-add-on-scripts start --help